flycheck/flycheck/doc/manual/usage.rst

 You can manually select a specific syntax checker for the current buffer, too:

-.. el:command:: flycheck-select-checker
+.. command:: flycheck-select-checker
    :binding: C-c ! s

-   Prompt for a syntax checker, and select it for the current buffer, by setting :el:variable:`flycheck-checker`.
+   Prompt for a syntax checker, and select it for the current buffer, by setting :variable:`flycheck-checker`.

-   With prefix arg, deselect the current syntax checker if any, and re-enable automatic selection, by setting :el:variable:`flycheck-checker` to `nil`.
+   With prefix arg, deselect the current syntax checker if any, and re-enable automatic selection, by setting :variable:`flycheck-checker` to `nil`.

    In either case, immediately run a syntax check afterwards.

    Any :term:`syntax checker` can be selected with this command, regardless of whether it is enabled.

-.. el:variable:: flycheck-checker
+.. variable:: flycheck-checker

    The :term:`syntax checker` to use for the current buffer.